August 2014 search engine market share

-The search engine market in April 2013 is basically a tale of three companies - Google, Yahoo and Microsoft.
+The search engine market in August 2014 allows us to track the fortunes of the three most popular sources - Google, Yahoo and Bing.
 Our pie charts show the share of overall searches for each company, using figures from digital research provider StatCounter.

 Google - a winning formula